microsoft/BotFramework-WebChat/SPEECH.md

 Custom Speech is a trained recognition model that improves recognition of words that are not in the default recognition model.
 For example, you can use it to improve accuracy when recognizing trademark words or the name of a person.

 First, you need to set up a Custom Speech project.
-Please follow the article on [creating a new Custom Speech project][What is Custom Speech].
+Please follow the article on [creating a new Custom Speech project][what is custom speech].

 After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save your "Endpoint ID".